Snakeskin: Phylogeny

 Snakes belong to a group of reptiles called the Lepidosauria, which are reptiles with overlapping scales.
 They further are grouped down into the Squamata, which includes all snakes and lizards, and all but two species of Lepidosauria that belong to the Rynchocephalia (the tuatara).
 The species belonging to both of these subgroups likewise share similar skin features with snakes, with unique adaptations and features, respectively.

 Shed skin

 The molting of the skin occurs regularly in snakes.
 Molting is common, and results in the entire outer layer of epidermis being lost.
 In the case of snakes, it is called shedding or ecdysis.
-Snakes will rub against rough surfaces to shed their skin.
+A new layer of epidermis is grown beneath the old.
+When it is finished, the snake secretes a fluid between the new skin and the old.
+The fluid gives the skin a silvery cast.
+Snakes will work their heads against rough surfaces until the old skin breaks, after which the snake can work itself out of it.
 A shed skin is much longer than the snake that shed it, as the skin covers the top and bottom of each scale.
 If the skin is shed intact, each scale is unwrapped on the top and bottom side of the scale which almost doubles the length of the shed skin.
 While a snake is in the process of shedding the skin over its eye, the eye may become milky.
-This impairs the vision of the snake and may result in aggressive behavior.
+Scales over the snakes eyes harden, to be shed with the rest of the old skin.
+When the process is complete the snake emerges with its color deepened, the scales polished, the surfaces bright and undulled by contact with scratching brush, and with their total loss of vision completely restored.